 Colors are one of the most important factors in business card design.
 With so many options available, you not only want to select complementary hues, but you also want colors that resonate with your business.
 Most importantly, you want your selection to represent your desired message.

 Have you noticed jewelry stores tend to go for a mix of black and gold?
-These combination gives a feel of luxury.
+This combination gives a feel of luxury.
 Similarly, food-processing companies love combining white with green.
 How else to show purity and eco-friendliness?

 Make it Legible